jmsfrancies/Business_Analytics_Practice/README.md

 # Business_Analytics_Practice
 A sample of my GroceryStore database and python scripts.
+While I'm looking for a Job!

 ### Location of the python files
 Business_Analytic_Practice/GroceryStore/PythonScript/